-With one word – Yes.
-Cart abandonment is a thing since the dawn of eCommerce, and its rate is 10% higher than it was 10 years ago.
+With one word, – Yes.
+Cart abandonment is a thing since the dawn of eCommerce, and its rate is ~10% higher than it was 10 years ago.

 But is your cart abandonment high or low?

-Shopping cart abandonment differs from industry to industry.
+The truth is that shopping cart abandonment differs from industry to industry.

 Most statistics agree: Global cart abandonment is around 75%.

-Cart Abandonment Reason #1: Shipping Cost
+Cart Abandonment Problem #1: Shipping Cost

 There are many reasons a customer might abandon their cart, but this one takes the cake.